HannahXF/OKzoomers_bhuiyanS-chanM-friedH-olinJ/README.md

 Each new quiz generates a new request from the quiz API - then for each new card, the image API and Basketball API provide information to be rendered in a card division within bootstrap.

 **LAUNCH CODES**

-[This section will be updated in the near future to be more explicit] Clone the project from [here](https://github.com/IanHF/OKzoomers_bhuiyanS-chanM-friedH-olinJ) Before running, generate a key by first accessing the documentation page linked above to ballsdontlie.
+- Clone the project from [here](https://github.com/IanHF/OKzoomers_bhuiyanS-chanM-friedH-olinJ)
+- Before running, generate a key by first accessing the documentation page (inside of the above link) to ballsdontlie.
-OpenTrivia requires no key.
+- (OpenTrivia and NBA PLayers require no key)
+- Within the OKzoomers_bhuiyanS-chanM-friedH-olinJ directory, run in your terminal "pip install requirements.txt"
-Run App.py to run the project.
+- Run App.py to run the project.
-Play games!
+- Play games!
 WIn cards!
 Have fun!